The Roman historian Josephus wrote in

 Alexander Jannaeus (also known as Alexander Jannai/Yannai) was the son of John Hyrcanus.
 His likely Hebrew name was Jonathan, and he may have been the High Priest Jonathan.
 In the Talmud, he appears as a wicked tyrant under the name King Yannai, reflecting his conflict with the Pharisee party.

-(painting by Willem Swidde, The Execution of the Pharisees, c 17th century)
+The Execution of the Pharisees, c 17th century)

 No comments: